tosi-n/Twitter-Airline-Sentiment-Analysis-with-Deep-learning/README.md

 After fine tuning and optimizing, the final model came out to be 81.77% accurate ![Best classification model](reti_test_files/figure-gfm/Clas_fit.png)

-After achieving a high accuracy, random predictions of the were mad with the model in order to see how well the model classifies the various classes of sentiment. ![Random sentiment classifications](reti_test_files/figure-gfm/Pred.png)
+After achieving a high accuracy, random predictions of the were made with the model in order to see how well the model classifies the various classes of sentiment. ![Random sentiment classifications](reti_test_files/figure-gfm/Pred.png)